ntma/IGP/README.md

 ### Benchmarks ###

 The following statistics were obtained with the current implementation:
-* Success pose: 523 from 800 queries (65.37%)
+* Success pose: 790 from 800 queries (98.75%)
-* Overall time: 28 minutes
+* Overall time: ~2 hours
-* Mean time/query: 2 seconds
+* Mean time/query: ~10 seconds
 * Mean position error: ~25 meters

-As an additional note, 50% of the successful queries have an error below 2 meters.
-We are currently fixing the query pipeline to improve the success geocoding rate.
+As an additional note, 75% of the successful queries have an error below 8 meters.
+We are currently fixing the query speed performance.

 ### Setting the Database ###
 * Coming soon